Comparing Ethical Investments

 There are active debates on which of two approaches of avoidance and ESG is the most effective strategy.
 In reality, most funds include a combination of the two approaches.
 For example, after there were concerns in 2016 over tobacco and cluster bombs in KiwiSaver portfolios, most fund managers put in place exclusions to avoid tobacco and 'controversial weapons' (landmines, cluster munitions and nuclear weapons), even if their main approach was ESG management.
 However, most funds didn't go further and exclude other sectors and companies that are of concern to Kiwis.

 There has been a huge rise in the number of investment funds that claim to be responsibly managed.
 However, the standards are not clearly defined and there is extensive 'greenwashing'.
 Mindful Money's approach is to require verification of any claims.
-Funds can achieved this in two ways:
+Funds can achieve this in two ways:

 There is growing interest in impact investing and some options are available for investors in New Zealand.
-Mindful Money is planning to extend our coverage from KiwiSaver funds to all other forms of investment later in 2019.
+Mindful Money is planning to extend our coverage from KiwiSaver funds to all other forms of investment in 2020.
 This will include options for New Zealanders to get involved in impact investing (doing good), as well as ethical and responsible investment (more oriented towards avoiding harm).
 Currently there are no KiwiSaver funds focused on impact investing.

 Matching funds with investors' criteria